ChefPancake/2023_go_fish/docs/progress.md

   - [x] pull fish up to water surface when catching, then arc in
   - [x] On critical catch, arc fish immediately into stack
   - [x] sit it on a stack
-  - [ ] animate it flopping when caught
 - [x] Spawn multiple sizes of fish
   - [x] Larger fish in the background
   - [x] randomize placement